-- Your medical condition is stable. - You are emptying your bladder and have opened your bowels. - You pain is controlled with oral pain medication. - Your home is prepared for your safety and with any equipment required. - You are getting in and out of bed independently. - You are walking independently on the ward using crutches and can climb stairs if necessary. - You can safely perform personal activities of daily living such as getting on/off the toilet and showering with minimal assistance. - You are able to bend your knee and have good thigh (quadriceps) and buttocks (gluteal) muscle activity.
+- Your medical condition is stable. - You are emptying your bladder and have opened your bowels. - You pain is controlled with oral pain medication. - Your home is prepared for your safety and with any equipment required. - You are getting in and out of bed independently. - You are walking independently on the ward using crutches and can climb stairs if necessary. - You can safely perform personal activities of daily living such as getting on/off the toilet and showering with minimal assistance. - You are able to move your hip and have good hip muscle activity.